 - Do you work with subcontractors?
 If so, what have you done to properly qualify them, and are they covered by your liability and worker’s compensation insurance?

 - How often will the business owner check in on the progress of the project?

 #8 “What way would you like me to get in touch with you?”

-Not only do you need to have a designated point of contact, but you also need to know the best way to reach that person, and at what times he’ll be available to respond to you.
-(Often, this is the business owner or the project manager for your home.)
-Find out if he prefers to be contacted via phone call, text message or email, get his information, and ask for a general timeframe that you should expect to hear back from him.
+Identify a designated point of contact, as well as the best way to reach that person.
+Find out what times he’ll be available to respond to you, as well as the method of contact he prefers.
+Finally, ask for a general timeframe that you should expect to hear back from him.

 #9 “What is your working day like?”

-It’s important for both homeowners and contractors to know what to expect on construction days before work begins, even if you don’t plan on being home while the work is being done.
+It’s important for both homeowners and contractors to know what to expect on construction days before work begins.
+This is true even if you aren’t home while the team gets to work.
 The targeted questions you’ll want to ask include:

 - What are the approximate start and end times for construction day(s)?